ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Take a short look [how they work](https://www.cloudflare.com/learning/email-security/dmarc-dkim-spf/).

 > **Note**
-> Internet Service Providers (ISPs), cloud providers and VPNs often block outgoing TCP port `25` these days to prevent email spamming.
+> Internet Service Providers (ISPs), cloud providers and VPNs often also block outgoing TCP port `25` these days to prevent email spamming.
 The port is used to relay messages from server to server.
 As a result, it is difficult to send an email from your own computer these days.

 Check the `.eml` file from the previous section.

+> vi.
 What headers are telling about DMARC, DKIM and SPF checks?

 Take a look for DNS TXT records of the `op.fi`, `nordea.fi`, `poppankki.fi`, `saastopankki.fi` and `s-pankki.fi`.

+You can do it with `drill` command, for example `drill -t <domain> TXT`.

+If you attempt to spoof some of these domain owners, in which cases the message is not delivered on properly configured email servers?

 Let's stop with the banking theme, and have fun with Netflix instead.